devAbhijeet/minimal-excel-sheet/README.md

-### A minimal excel sheet maid with vanilla javascript
+### A minimal excel sheet made with vanilla javascript

-- Supports adding row
+- Add new row
-- Supports adding column
+- Add new column
-- removing row
+- Remove row